 The established rule seems to be that in the last two hours of a walk, there are route problems.
 We missed a turning off, and took an alternative footpath which looked definite on the map but which had been trampled into oblivion by a herd of cows, dried out, and left the ground transformed into a solid, uneven charnel house of bone-like baked mud.
 A little further on, it morphed into a semi-mined quarry filled with pools of stagnant, startlingly green slimy water.

-There was a long road-walking session into Presteigne (it’s the law), for a total of 36 km, but what was waiting for us was pure heaven: Tim and Susie’s friends were putting us up for the night, but we were welcomed by Cindy and Francis with fabulous hot baths and beer, then we all had a wonderful home-cooked enormous fish pie for supper.
-Kindest loveliest people in the world!
+There was a long road-walking session into Presteigne (it’s the law), for a total of 36km, but what was waiting for us was pure heaven: Tim and Susie’s friends were putting us up for the night, and we were welcomed by Cindy and Francis with fabulous hot baths and beer, and a wonderful, home-cooked, enormous fish pie for supper.
+Kindest, loveliest people in the world!